packetriot/abuse/README.md

 func getUserFromSession(s *Session) *User {
 	// ...
-	return u
+	return user
 }

 type User struct {
 	Email string
+	// ...
 }

 ```

-You will want to initialize the package with a path where to write new domains that are collection during runtime.
+You will want to initialize the package with a path indicating where to write new domains that are collected during runtime.

 ```
 abuse.Init("/path/to/app-data/abusive-domains.txt"